 - Supports a homegrown energy source, helping secure energy future.

-- Brings development to rural areas, where renewable facilities are often sited to take advantage of ample space and resource potential.
+- It brings development to rural areas, where renewable facilities are often sited to take advantage of ample space and resource potential.